Home Health Tips Health Concerns Site Index Glossary Contact Us

 Treatments:

 The typical treatment strategy offered by medical doctors is some form of pain medication, and perhaps psychotropic drugs like antidepressants.
-They do not, however, address the cause of your problem
+There is spotty effectiveness of traditional pain relievers for fibromyalgia pain.

 You don't want to do exercises that worsen the condition.
 If the exercise aggravates your pain within a few hours or the next day, you have done too much and need to back off or switch to something else.